JHUDMC/Manual/Systems.md

 [info here]

 ### Creating Events
-- Pro Staff will create events, may ask StuStaff to edit or update
-- registration window - 1 week before event
-- use event template - 10 seats, free
-- feedback form - disable for non-workshop events
+Pro Staff will create events in HopkinsGroups and may save them as Drafts pending confirmation of event details and completion of marketing collateral.

+Event registration should be open from 1 week before the event through the end of the event.
+For workshops in the lab, 10 registrants is typically the maximum capacity, but this can be scaled down depending on space or complexity.
+Use the default event template saved in HopkinsGroups but make sure to change the details such as time and registration dates!

+Disable the "feedback form" for non-workshop events.

-- print/export QR code for check-in
+Print the QR code for participants to check in during the event.

 ## Social Media and Promotion